Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Simulated Social Environment

 \subsection{Opinion Elicitation}

 The opinion elicitation process gives the probability that the agent expects a pro-claim rather than a con-claim given the perspective using perplexity calculation.
-The method we used is introduced in the work of Betz \cite{betz2021natural}.
+The method we used is introduced in the work of Betz \cite{betz2021natural}, where we follow its steps but with a different purpose.
+Betz aimed to discover whether introducing new arguments will disrupt the dynamics of collective deliberation, whereas our paper aims to improve the number of followers/social influence by introducing a RL-LLM agentic intelligence to our agent.

 Perplexity effectively measures how well a probabilistic model predicts a sample, serving as an indicator of the model's predictive capacity across the entire set of tokens within a corpus.
 In the context of natural language processing, perplexity is defined as the exponential of the average negative log-likelihood of a given sequence of tokens.
 Consider a tokenized sequence represented as $S = (w_0,w_1,...,w_m)$.
 The perplexity of $S$ denoted as $\text{PPL}(S)$, is computed as: